Redmail21/miscrits4fun/README.md

 # miscrits4fun
 I love this game, but I don't have the time to grind.
+If you want to support me, buy me a candy https://ko-fi.com/billythecoffee

 To do:
 <br> Clean up the code